openedx/edx-documentation/en_us/open_edx_release_notes/source/ginkgo.rst

 *  The default permissions have been changed so that new Studio users cannot author courses unless an admin has added them to the course creator group.

-*  The **Data Download** page on the instructor dashboard includes two new columns: enrollment mode and verification status.
+*  The student profile report that is available from the **Data Download** page on the instructor dashboard includes two new columns: enrollment mode and verification status.

 *  The **Video ID** field is now available on the **Basic** tab of a video component as well as on the **Advanced** tab.